North Wildwood, New Jersey: Education

 The North Wildwood School District serves students in public school for pre-kindergarten through eighth grade at Margaret Mace School.
 As of the 2021–22 school year, the district, comprised of one school, had an enrollment of 207 students and 33.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.3:1.

 For ninth through twelfth grades, public school students from North Wildwood attend Wildwood High School in Wildwood as part of a sending/receiving relationship with the Wildwood City School District, together with students from West Wildwood and Wildwood Crest.
 As of the 2021–22 school year, the high school had an enrollment of 263 students and 31.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.5:1.

 Students are also eligible to attend Cape May County Technical High School in the Cape May Court House area, which serves students from the entire county in its comprehensive and vocational programs, which are offered without charge to students who are county residents.
 Special needs students may be referred to Cape May County Special Services School District in the Cape May Court House area.

-Wildwood Catholic Academy (PreK–12) operates under the auspices of the Roman Catholic Diocese of Camden.
+Wildwood Catholic Academy (Pre-K–12) operates under the auspices of the Roman Catholic Diocese of Camden.
 There was previously a Catholic elementary school in Wildwood, St. Ann's School, which operated until 2010, when it merged into Cape Trinity Regional School (Pre-K–8) in North Wildwood.
 Upon its creation Cape Trinity Catholic Regional School operated separately from Wildwood Catholic High School but shared a common building.
 In April 2020, the Diocese of Camden announced that both of its Wildwood schools would permanently close at the end of the school year due to declining enrollment, which had dropped by 12% over the previous five years.
 By June 2020, both schools avoided closure after agreeing to merge.

+Arts and culture

+The Irish Fall Festival is the largest on the East Coast.